 Applicants can choose between fostering with an independent fostering agency (IFA) or with a local authority (LA).

 What’s the difference between them?
 In a nutshell, IFA’s are usually able to offer higher levels of support and higher fostering allowances.

-We published an extensive blog about the differences which you can read here: What are fostering agencies?
+We have published a deep-dive blog about the differences which you can read here: What are fostering agencies?
 The difference between private and council.

 How long does it take to become a foster parent?

 Most fostering assessments will take 4-5 months to complete.
 This includes completing the fostering report, necessary checks and references, and pre-approval training.